GitSochi/GitSochi/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I onced hiked RattleSnake with a 50lb weighted body-vest in under an hour and caught the sun-rise.
+I onced hiked RattleSnake Mt. with a 50lb weighted body-vest in under an hour and caught the sun-rise.

 <!---
 GitSochi/GitSochi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.